MachineLemonade/docs/v0.10/ee-managing-users.md

 ```

-## Platform Roles and Permissions

-A user on Astronomer Enterprise can be created by:

-- Invitation to a Workspace via a Workspace Admin
-- Invitation via a SystemAdmin
-- Signing up via the Astronomer UI without an invitation (requires "Public Signups" be enabled)

-Once a user exists on the platform, they can be invited to additional Workspaces and assigned a role within that particular Workspace, which applies to all Airflow Deployments within that Workspace.
-For a breakdown of Workspace Level Roles, refer to our [Role Based Access Control](https://www.astronomer.io/docs/rbac/) doc.
+## Workspace Role Customization

-On Astronomer Enterprise, administrators of the platform can additionally customize the definitions of Workspace Level roles from the platform's config.yaml file.
+On Astronomer Enterprise, platform administrators can customize the definitions of Workspace Level roles from the same `config.yaml` file.

 For guidelines, refer to our [Configuring Permissions](https://www.astronomer.io/docs/ee-configuring-permissions/) doc.

 ## System Admin Configuration